 Installing adapters

 This section provides information and instructions for installing and removing adapters.
-Your computer has two expansion slots for PCI adapters, one PCI Express (x1) adapter connector, and one PCI Express (x16) graphics adapter connector.
-You can install an adapter up to 340 mm (13.4 inches) long in PCI connector 1 and PCI connector 2.
+Your computer has two expansion connectors for PCI adapters, one for a PCI Express (x1) adapter, and one for a PCI Express (x16) adapter.

 To install an adapter: